Pharmr/almace-scaffolding/_app/_pages/about.md

 desc: Managing your drug therapy doesn't have to
 ---

-# Pharmr makes it easy to manage your maintenance or continuation therapy online so you never miss a dose
+# Pharmr makes it easy to manage your maintenance or continuation therapy online so you never miss a dose.
 <br>
 ☺ Get, refill, reorder and easily switch between drugs of the same class
 ☺ Each protocol run by a specialist who knows your specific condition and medications